TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 - `t_event` (4 bytes):
 Restricted to `LSPtype = 1`, this is the time when the user is expected to enter the location.
-	This time is different from the timestamp when scaning this QR code, which is not used with that type of QR code.
+	This time is different from the timestamp when scanning this QR code, which is not used with that type of QR code.
 	This event time may not exactly correspond to the reality (e.g., a delayed train), but this is not an issue as all users will use the same theoretical time.

 - `LTId` (16 bytes, or 128 bits):